If you bank with Nationwide, TSB you can get up to £100 for every friend who signs up – and they get a bonus too.

 But these aren’t the only bank switching incentives, and you might be better off at a different bank, depending on your circumstances.
 These deals change frequently, so I regularly update my bank switching and incentives page.
 Do check it out.

 You also need to remember that bank switching involves closing down your old account completely.
 However, as part of the Current Account Switch Guarantee, all your Direct Debits and standing orders will be transferred, and any payments in (such as your salary) and out will be forwarded.
 If something was to go wrong you’d get compensation.
+Here’s more on how to switch bank.

 More financial refer-a-friend schemes